 Accreditation Commission for Education in Nursing (ACEN)

 3390 Peachtree Road NE, Suite 1400 Atlanta, GA 30326

-The most recent accreditation decision made by the ACEN Board of Commissioners for the Parkland College associate degree nursing program is Continuing Accreditation with Conditions.
+The most recent accreditation decision made by the ACEN Board of Commissioners for the Parkland College associate degree nursing program is Continuing Accreditation.